 28. Can I stand near the stage to photograph or video my graduate?

 a.
 No. There is an official photographer that will take two photos of your graduate walking across the stage and with their diploma cover.
-You are welcome to photograph and take video from the stands.
-There are also a number of beautiful areas throughout EOU’s campus that are perfect for taking photos of and with your graduate after the ceremony.
+You are welcome to photograph and take video from the seating area.
+Additionally, there are a number of beautiful areas throughout EOU’s campus that are perfect for taking photos of and with your graduate before and/or after the ceremony.

 a.
 Out of respect for all participants and the solemnity of the occasion, guests and participants are asked to stay for the entire ceremony.